juntao/arenztopia/content/essential_info.md

 ### History Section II: Modinau

 Modinau is a group of islands off the coat of Chile that were annexed by Arenztopia in 2021.
-They have a rich history in themselves.
+They have a very rich history.

 #### Part 1: The Polynesians

 The archipelago of Modinau was discovered by the Polynesians in the 1300s, and it was the last-discovered and farthest-flung outpost of the places settled by Polynesians.
 It slowly evolved to be very distinct from the other states in the region, with its own language and customs.
 For the period from 1400 to 1600, the islands were united under a single empire, which was called the Ke'mau Empire or Sea Land Empire.
 The Ke'mau Empire was ruled from the gleaming capital city of An'shmi Mar, or the City of the Mountain.
-An'shmi Mar was surrounded by walls that were twenty-five feet tall and ten feet thick, and these walls protected one of the largest cities in the world at the time, with a population of 800,000 people.
+An'shmi Mar sprawled across an entire island and was surrounded by walls that were twenty-five feet tall and ten feet thick, and these walls protected one of the largest cities in the world at the time, with a population of 800,000 people.
 At the center of An'shmi Mar was a gleaming palace called the White Palace, whose arches soared over 250 feet into the air.
-But then, in 1600, after the assassination of the emperor Ni'kahn IV, the empire of Ke'mau descended into chaos and civil war.
+But then, in 1600, after the assassination of the last emperor Ni'kahn IV, the empire of Ke'mau descended into chaos and civil war.

 #### Part 2: The Conquerors

 Out of the chaos created by the collapse of the Ke'mau, by 1650 there were five competing states all occupying the Modinau Archipelago.
 The state which would prove victorious in the wars was called Ni'ke, or the Golden Land, and its ruler was a brilliant and ruthless warlord named Kahn'mar, or the Eagle of the Mountain.
 The state of Ni'ke conquered each of the other states, one by one, until 1710, when Modinau was united again.
-The last state to surrender was Ke'mau, the last remnant of the formerly glorious empire, and when Kahn'mar and his armies got to the gates of An'shmi Mar, they overran the walls, massacred the people, looted the houses, sacked the treasury, and, finally, they burned the city to the ground.
+The last state to surrender was Ke'mau, the last remnant of the formerly glorious empire, and when Kahn'mar and his armies got to the gates of An'shmi Mar, they overran the walls, massacred the people, looted the houses, sacked the treasury, and, finally, burned the city to the ground.
 The gleaming arches of the White Palace collapsed into ash and rubble.
 Kahn'mar established a new capital city near the site of modern Choran City called An'ni, or the City of Gold, and at about this time he also established trade routes and diplomatic ties with the South American mainland.
 By 1750, the empire of Ni'ke was in a stable position, and construction of the capital city of An'ni was going smoothly.
 In 1755, the great warlord Kahn'mar died at the age of 95, and his son Mon'ar or Ruler of All took the throne.
-By 1845, An'ni was completed, and the empire of Ni'ke watched over one million people.
+By 1845, An'ni was completed, and the empire of Ni'ke watched over a huge population of one million people.
 But then, in 1900, after decades of peace and prosperity under the rule of a monarchy, Emperor Isha'ran V decided to do the unthinkable.
 For the first time in its history, Modinau became a democracy.

 #### Part 3: The Prime Ministers

 After the "Democracy Announcement" in 1900, Emperor Isha'ran V abdicated the throne and the first election in Modinau's history was held.
-Oen Kahidi, a former government official, was elected to be Modinau's first Prime Minister, and he renamed the country from Ni'ke to Modinau.
+Oen Kahidi, a former government official, was elected to be Modinau's first Prime Minister, and he renamed the country from the rather antiquated Ni'ke to Modinau.
 Kahidi served three terms until 1915, when Winiki Anisha took power.
-Anisha is credited with modernizing Modinau: He introduced airplanes, trains, cars, and electric lighting; he established embassies and diplomatic relationships, and he moved the capital from An'ni to modern Choran City.
+Anisha is credited with modernizing Modinau: He introduced airplanes, trains, cars, and electric lighting; he established embassies and diplomatic relationships, and he moved the capital from An'ni to the burgeoning new city of Choran.
 Anisha also laid out a new residence for the Prime Minister, the luxurious Mon Mansi, with over 75 rooms.
-In the midst of this all, Anisha had to deal with World War One, and he made the right descision by staying neutral.
+In the midst of this all, Anisha had to deal with World War One, and he made what was widely considered the right descision by staying neutral.
 Anisha was very popular and served the maximum four terms until 1935.
 Many other Prime Ministers followed, until the prime minister Oen Nansi in 1995.
 Nansi stands out in Modinauian history because he launched the insanely ambitious program that bankrupted Modinau: The legendary Modinau Mass Transport Program, or MMTP.

 #### Part 4: The Bankruptcy

 On January 1, 2000, Prime Minister Oen Nansi announced the Modinau Mass Transport Program.
 It was an ambitious program to connect the islands of Modinau with the longest train bridges in the world.
 It was estimated to cost 1 trillion Arenzos and last nine years.
 The project plowed forward, draining the treasury and the federal funds at a rate of more than seventy billion Arenzos per year.
 By February 1st, 2007, it was rumored that there were only fifty Arenzos left in the treasury.
 The next day, Prime Minister Oen Nansi announced the unthinkable.
 For the first time in nearly seven hundred years, Modinau was completely bankrupt.
 Almost immediately, there were cries of outrage.
 Protests swept the nation.
 Work on the MMTP was immediately halted.
 The economy went into freefall.
 Oen Nansi resigned on March 1, and Anmar Nimon was hurriedly elected into place.
 Nimon increased exports tenfold, raised taxes, and did all he could to raise federal funds and increase the amount of money in the treasury.
 It paid off: By the start of 2012, there were over 300 billion Arenzos in the treasury and 200 billion more for federal funds.
 Work on the MMTP was carefullly resumed.
 In 2018, the MMTP was completed, at a cost of 1.2 trillion Arenzos and 18 years.
 Anmar Nimon proved popular and served until 2020, when Ishakahn Makiki'a was elected.
 Despite Nimon's efforts, Makiki'a still had many money problems to deal with, including a weak economy, undervalued currency, and huge amount of federal debt.
-Makiki'a served until 2021, when Modinu was annexed by Arenztopia due to these monetary issues.
+Makiki'a served until 2021, when Modinau was annexed by Arenztopia due to these monetary issues.

 Go [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vTmXmI8nsYKVQap7Bg8xNVNxFRHQhiqxSclWAaGD2zIGpjaU5kgLY_s6r6kUwe0poQJ1Ns5clMOEJFz/pubhtml?gid=0&single=true) for a Modinauian-English-Arenzish dictionary of some selected terms!